Client

 Plugins

-• onRequestInit - Called before the request is sent by the client
+• onRequestInit - Called before the request is sent by the client.

-• You can change fetch options or change the fetch function
+• It allows you to modify the fetch options or replace the fetch function itself.

-• onResponse - Called after the request is handled by the router
+• onResponse - Called after the request is handled by the router.

-Note: This plugin is not needed for browsers
+Note: This plugin is not needed for browsers.

 import { CookieStore, useClientCookieStore } from 'fets'